 I am currently an associate professor of computer science at Kennesaw State University.
-Upon completing the graduate study, I started my professional career in industry, working mostly in the fields of security in mobile/wireless networking and protocols in distributed systems.
+Upon completing the graduate study in 1994, I started my professional career in industry, working mostly in the fields of security in mobile/wireless networking and protocol design in distributed systems.
 In 2008, I moved to academia.

-- 1994: Ph.D. in Computer Science, University of Minnesota, Minneapolis
+- 1994.5: Ph.D. in Computer & Information Science, University of Minnesota, Minneapolis

 - 1994.5 - 2002.12: Member of Technical Staffs (Bell-Labs, Motorola, Siemens), US

 - 2003.1 - 2007.12: Director, Security Research Group, Samsung Research (SAIT), Korea

 - 2008.2 - 2009.5: Murray Visiting Professor, Computer Science, Rutgers University, Piscataway, New Jersey

 - 2009.8 - 2015.5: Assistant Professor, SPSU/KSU, Georgia, US